 Beverly Lake is reached by following the trail toward Rainbow Mountain.
 About 40 minutes into this trail the trail markers will stop as it ascends up into an extensive boulder field towards Rainbow Mountain.
 To reach Beverly, bear left of the route to Rainbow Mountain and follow the valley.
 Beverly Lake is about an hours hike from Rainbow Lake(see maps below).

-Rainbow Lake Trail Map Printer, Smartphone and Tablet Friendly
+Rainbow Lake - Trail Map and Trailhead Directions

 This trail map shows the Rainbow Trail from Alta Lake Road to Rainbow Lake.
 To print: Right Click on the map, save image as, save to desktop, then open the image and print on standard size printer paper.
 Cell coverage is very reliable on the trail to Rainbow Lake.
 You will likely be able to access the internet and this map if you have a data plan, however saving this image may be a good idea especially if you are venturing out beyond Rainbow Lake toward Beverly Lake where the trail is hard to find and follow.